dart-lang/language/working/2364 - primary constructors/feature-specification.md

 class final Point(int x, int y); // Not supported!
 ```

+Most likely, there is an easy workaround: Make the constructor `const`.
+It
+is very often possible to make the constructor `const`, even in the case
+where the class isn't necessarily intended to be used in constant
+expressions: There is no initializer list, no superinitialization, no
+body.
+The only way it can be an error to use `const` on a primary
+constructor is if the superclass doesn't have a constant constructor, or if
+the class has a mutable or late instance variable, or it has some
+non-constant expressions in instance variable declarations.
+(Those issues
+can only be created by instance variables that are declared explicitly in
+the class body whereas the ones that are created by primary constructor
+parameters will necessarily satisfy the `const` requirements).

 Finally, we could allow a primary constructor to be declared in the body of
-a class or similar declaration, using the modifier `primary`, in which case
+a class or similar declaration, possibly using a modifier like `primary`,
-it could have an initializer list and a body, and it would still have the
+in which case it could have an initializer list and a body, and it would
-ability to introduce instance variable declarations implicitly:
+still have the ability to introduce instance variable declarations
+implicitly:

 ```dart
 // Current syntax.